crockpotveggies/lora-mesh-rs/README.md

 ## Known Issues

 Software has only been tested on Linux X86_64 and raspberry pi.

+All transmissions are single channel and while some safeguards have been taken to prevent collisions this is more difficult as the network size increase.

 Currently using LoRa Mesh for accessing the outside internet through a gateway is unsupported.
 You may be able to configure the gateway to route DNS queries and requests with custom software.
 Currently it functions